 - Remain in your integrity.
 Stop mirroring others emotions.

-- Develop an understanding for other people’s motives.
+- Develop an understanding of other people’s motives.

 - Take responsibility for your emotions.
 Stop blaming others.